 An application map makes it possible to document and monitor business services.
-It enables IT to assess the impact of potential changes, check service continuity configurations, and other functions to ensure optimal business support.
+It enables IT to assess the impact of potential changes, check service continuity configurations, and check other functions to ensure optimal business support.

-It’s common, for example, for the data center team to have an inventory of hardware and software assets.
+It’s common for the data center team to have an inventory of hardware and software assets.
 But that inventory doesn’t reveal how these assets connect to one another and how they support an application.

 When data for application mapping is collected and entered manually—which is often the case—by different IT functions—the risk of inaccurate data rises.
-Plus, it takes so long, that by the time the data’s collected and consolidated, it’s likely out of date.
-So you end up with an inaccurate map, and that can cause big problems.
-Like taking a database offline thinking that it’s associated with a Tier 3 application, when it’s really supporting a Tier 1 application.
+Plus, it takes so long, by the time the data is collected and consolidated, it is likely out of date.
+This is especially true given the speed and pace of today’s cloud deployments.

 Auto-discovery and Application Mapping

-These tools collect data on network infrastructure, servers, software, and their relationships to build robust, tiered application maps.
-Auto-discovery also makes it feasible to easily update maps to reflect changes in the environment, which ensures timeliness and accuracy.
+These tools collect data on network infrastructure, servers, software, cloud services, and their relationships to build robust, tiered application maps.
+Auto-discovery also makes it feasible to easily update maps to reflect changes, which is especially critical in a dynamic multi-cloud environment and ensures timeliness and accuracy.
 Flexible reporting options accommodate a variety of documentation needs as well.